What Do Clinical, Counseling, or School Psychologist Do?

 Clinical, Counseling, and School Psychologists who work in California, Oregon, or Connecticut, make the highest salaries.

-How much do Clinical, Counseling, and School Psychologists make in different U.S. states?
+Below is a list of the median annual salaries for Clinical, Counseling, and School Psychologists in different U.S. states.

 State | Annual Mean Salary |